khuan86/khuan86.github.io/_portfolio/06_ozbargain.md

 ## Solution
 The site already had logic built into it where it shows the most up-voted deals higher up, however the old design never communicates this to the user.
 You could only access it via the `Deals` menu in the old design, I simply reorganised those links and placed them under the main header.
 I felt that this is more user friendly for new users as they're able to filter deals that *they want to see*.

-The other noticeable changed I made was moving the `Live stream` up to make the website look more active.
-If the user clicks on the `new` filter, then the `new deals` section would change to `featured deals` so that content is not repeated.

 As mentioned earlier, I wanted the user to feel like they *owned* their account.
-I felt that I achieved this by having their display picture showed prominently on the top right corner of the header.
-If the user had any notifications, it would make sense to also have this appear near their display picture, since it is relevant to them.
-From here, the user should be able to find their user account settings, log out etc.
+I felt that I achieved this by having their display picture shown prominently on the top right corner of the header.
+If the user had any notifications, it would make sense to also have this appear near their display picture.

 The rest of the page just needed some cleaning up.
 I maintained the colours used in the original, but made the menu the dark grey so as to not detract from the main content of the site.
 Added the orange brand colour to the title links and added tags next to them so that users are able to identify at a glance if a deal is marked `new`, `expired`, `freebie` etc. I updated the logo in Illustrator to be more modern and aligned with the new design.

-I think it turned out nice.
+## Thoughts & Conclusion
 Overall I am quite pleased with the results.
 I didn't want to spend too long on it so I only made the main top half of the site.
-I sent it to the site owner, Scotty as a form of fan mail.
-I didn't want anything from him out of this project, so I was surprised when he replied to me informing he liked it and would steal some ideas :blush: I'd like to think that I had a part in some of the new site elements today :wink:
+I sent it to the site owner, Scotty as a form of a fan mail and he replied to me informing he liked it and would steal some ideas!
+I'd like to think that I had a part in some of the new site elements & features today ;)